shijiansu/spring-boot-2/spring-boot-2-advanced-by-zhuyu1991/5_spring-boot-2-caffeine/README.md

 # Update for original examples

 - need to be careful of cache manager and how to load the caches, and double validate that if the cache exists or not
-- provide new examples of beforeInvocat
+- provide new example of beforeInvocat
-- provide new examples of @CachePut
+- provide new example of @CachePut
-- provide new examples of @Caching
+- provide new example of @Caching
-- provide new examples of @Cacheable in annotation
+- provide new example of @Cacheable in annotation

 # Java development environment